Sandi-san/P01-AuctionBay/README.md

 #### Bid class has no defined routes.

-For more information, check the rest.http file.
+For more information, check the *rest.http* file.

 ## Database scheme:

+To access the database, use the `prisma studio` command.

 ```graphql
 model User {